Patient education: Acid reflux (gastroesophageal reflux disease) in adults (Beyond the Basics)

 ●Avoid acid reflux-inducing foods – Some foods also cause relaxation of the lower esophageal sphincter, promoting acid reflux.
 Excessive caffeine, chocolate, alcohol, peppermint, and fatty foods may cause bothersome acid reflux in some people.

 ●Quit smoking – Saliva helps to neutralize refluxed acid, and smoking reduces the amount of saliva in the mouth and throat.
 Smoking also lowers the pressure in the lower esophageal sphincter and provokes coughing, causing frequent episodes of acid reflux in the esophagus.
 Quitting smoking can reduce or eliminate symptoms of mild reflux.
-(See "Patient information: Quitting smoking (Beyond the Basics)".)
+(See "Patient education: Quitting smoking (Beyond the Basics)".)

 ●Avoid late meals – Lying down with a full stomach may increase the risk of acid reflux.
 By eating three or more hours before bedtime, reflux may be reduced.
 In addition, eating smaller meals may prevent the stomach from becoming overdistended, which can cause acid reflux.

 ●Chew gum or use oral lozenges – Chewing gum or using lozenges can increase saliva production, which may help to clear stomach acid that has entered the esophagus.